The Samsung Galaxy Note9 is now available for pre-order, and will deliver the largest battery in a Samsung device to date.

 When does the Samsung Galaxy Note 9 come out?
-Launch expected July/August with availability to follow in August/September
+Pre-order from 10 August 2018 with availability from 24 August 2018

 What’s new about the Samsung Galaxy Note 9?
-Screen-based fingerprint sensor, neural processing unit, bigger battery
+Bluetooth-based S-Pen, bigger battery, improved AI camera software

 What is the Samsung Galaxy Note 9?

-The Note 9 will almost certainly build on the framework of the Galaxy S9 and especially the Galaxy S9+, which means we'll see both Qualcomm Snapdragon 845 and Exynos 9810 variants, with the latter far more likely to land on Antipodean shores.
-Where Samsung may boost the Note 9's performance is by adding more RAM.
+The Note9 has built on the framework of the Galaxy S9 and especially the Galaxy S9+, which means both Qualcomm Snapdragon 845 and Exynos 9810 variants, with the latter the version landing on Australian shores.

 Will the Samsung Galaxy Note 9 have a good camera?

 In a word, yes, although from a specs-perspective there is no difference between the Note9's camera and that of the Galaxy S9+.

 Where the Note9 has been improved on the camera front is in the software.
 Intelligent camera mode can identify 20 types of photography subjects and automatically adjusts the settings to deliver a premium photograph.